janko/rodauth-omniauth/README.md

 ### Identity data

 You can also store extra data on the external identities.
-For example, we could override the update hash to store `info`, `credentials`, and `extra` data from the auth hash into separate columns:
+The most common use case is storing [timestamps](https://github.com/janko/rodauth-omniauth/wiki/Timestamps).
+You could also persist data about external identities, for example:

 ```rb
 alter_table :account_identities do